 Winter visitors begin to arrive.
 Not as numerous as our summer migrants, nonetheless a number of interesting species are here in the winter months, including – for the lucky few – the unmistakeable sound of Bare-throated Bellbird and treetop views of Swallow-tailed Cotinga.

-Blue-headed Tanagers in small numbers till August.
+Blue-and-yellow Tanagers in small numbers till August.
 Flocks of Hooded Siskin come for thistledown.
 Flocks of Bay-winged Cowbirds may also appear at this time of year.

 Chestnut-backed Tanager – uncommon winter visitor to Araucrias Park and gardens in winter months, and normally secretive resident antbirds like Giant and Tufted Antshrike can sometimes be seen among bare branches.
 Good time also for Creamy-bellied Gnatcatcher high in bare trees.